Richard-Hutcheson/Baseball-Web-App/README.md

 run flask with "flask run", ensure .flaskenv has FLASK_APP environment variable saved

-#SQL BaseballAPP.sql instructions
+#SQL BaseballAPP.sql instructions for mac
-* run csvParser.py
+* run csvParser.py (if needed, change directory in csvParser.py from ./csv_files to: os.chdir("../csv_files"))
 * copy all CSVs /usr/local/var/mysql/baseballAPP/
-* go to current directory of the BaseballApp.sql script and run in SQL
+* go to current directory of the BaseballApp.sql (in csv_cleaned) script and run in SQL
+* after running again, re-paste all the CSVs into /usr/local/var/mysql/baseballAPP/

 #SQL BaseballApp.sql instructions for Windows
 * copy csi3335fall2021.py into same dir as csvParser.py